 What is a Dental Implant?

-Having dental implant treatment allows you to benefit from a brand new tooth that looks and feels natural.
-Smile by Design offers comprehensive dental implant treatment all in our specially equipped dental implant treatment centre.
+Implant dentistry allows you to benefit from a brand new tooth that looks and feels natural.
+Smile by Design offers comprehensive dental implant treatments at both of our specially equipped, Sydney dental implant treatment centres.

 The most common questions we field are about why you should get a dental implant and what are the options surrounding dental implants, as well as the costs involved.
 Below, Sydney-based implant dentistry expert Dr. Michael Tam explains most of the questions regarding dental implants to help you make a more informed choice when it comes to dental implants.